ODETTE SCHOOL OF BUSINESS: COURSES

 This is the final course in the intermediate accounting theory sequence covering various special topics in financial accounting such as EPS, interperiod tax allocation, a rigorous study of accounting changes and error analysis and of the statement of cash flows, interim and segmented reporting.
 Financial statement analysis including business valuations will be covered, both from a quantitative and qualitative viewpoint and the concept and techniques of earnings management are also explored.
 Cases are used to integrate theory and practice.
 The conceptual framework of accounting is stressed (Prerequisite: 70-252 or consent of the instructor.)

 70-356.
 Advanced Managerial Cost Accounting and Analysis

 This course is designed to focus on the role and use of accounting information in management decision making, and for formulating policy and strategy.
 The application of some of the advanced techniques for planning, controlling and performance evaluation will be discussed.
 Behavioural and ethical issues will be considered.
-(Prerequisite: 70-255 with a minimum grade of 65%.)
-This course was formerly numbered 70-456.
-Although this course can be taken to upgrade grades in 70-456, students cannot receive credit for both 70-356 and 70-456.
+(Prerequisite: 70-255 with a min. of C [6.0] grade.)
+(Students cannot receive credit for both 70-456 and 70-356.)

 70-358.
 Accounting Information Systems

 The design and operation of manual and computerized accounting systems.
 The study of control environment, management and control of transactions and accounts, such as, accounts receivable, accounts payable and inventory.
 Emphasis will be given to the acquisition and input of information into accounting information systems; modes and methods of file structures and storage of accounting information; retrieval inquiry and report creation of information in files as well as financial statement preparation, analysis, and managerial decision making.
 Related issues such as audit trail, data retrieval, and data security will also be covered.
 (Prerequisite: 70-255 or 70-256 and 73-213.)